XiaoqianXiao/flywheel_RestingfMRI_Denoise/README.md

 Two thing you can help to set in the Config session: 1)set some parameters for the tool, and 2)costomize your own denoise stratege.
 Please see more details below:
 ### set parameters for the tool
 >### subjects
-List of subjects you want to include, separated with spaces
+List of subjects you want to include, separated with space
 >### pipelines_name
 Pipeline names used for denoising from package
 ### costomize your own denoise stratege